thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

     })
 }
 ```
-This feature is very useful for dynamically spliting bundles for JS modules.
+This feature is very useful for dynamically splitting bundles for JS modules.

 Modern browsers also support ES6 module `import` and `export` natively.
 For example: